The History of Sherwin-Williams Acquisitions

 Does the Sherwin Williams and Valspar Merger Matter?

-Initially, economy experts believed the merger would create a monopoly.
-But while Sherwin Williams is the largest coating company in the world now, it still only takes up a small part of the entire coatings market.
+Initially, economic experts believed the merger would create a monopoly.
+But while Sherwin-Williams is the largest coating company in the world now, it still only takes up a small part of the entire coatings market.
 It does not control a large part of the overall market.

 Financially, Sherwin Williams projected revenue growth and $320 million of annual run-rate synergies.
 This means the single combined company made more money than the two individual companies combined.